ABLE Thorpe Marsh Marsh Lane, Barnby Dun, Doncaster DN3 1ET

-This iconic site at Barnby Dun, Doncaster, South Yorkshire is 45 hectares (111 acres) and lends itself to a variety of potential uses, particularly power generation, as the site has immediate access to the National Grid via an adjacent sub-station.
+This iconic site at Barnby Dun, Doncaster, South Yorkshire offers 17 hectares (42.4 acres) and lends itself to a variety of potential uses, particularly power generation, as the site has immediate access to the National Grid via an adjacent sub-station.

 Thorpe Marsh Power Station was a 1 Gigawatt (GW) (1,000 MW) coal-fired power station.
 Initially operated by the Central Electricity Generating Board, the station was operated by National Power following privatisation in 1990.
 The station closed a few years later in 1994.